-Heating systems still represent a favourite research area as it reveals from recent studies.
+Heating (or thermal) systems are still prolific practical industrial as well as real-life applications and they represent a favourite research area as it reveals from recent studies.
 To name a few, in [1] a method of integral equations for some thermal problems of engineering is proposed (e.g. for radiative heat transfer, heat conduction etc.) which leads to Volterra-Fredholm integrals.
-Pipelines and pipe connections are modelled in [2].
+Applicable models of pipelines and pipe connections are suggested in [2].
 A model of heating system in a room, which is similar to that studied in this paper, is presented in [3].
 In [4] a model incorporating internal delays (even of neutral type) for central heating system is presented.
-However, many of there approaches are a rather complicated and yield distributed parameter models.
+However, many of there approaches are a rather complicated and yield distributed parameter models, nearly unusable for a controller design.

 The presented contribution deals with anisochronic modelling philosophy introduced already in [5] and subsequently developed for heating systems e.g. in [6-7].
 Anisochronic models are characterized by the occurrence of state (internal) delays in a system model.
-Nevertheless, there are also many industrial processes that include delays in internal feedback loops, e.g. in the model of mass flows in sugar factory [8] or in metallurgic processes [9], to name a few.
+Nevertheless, there are also many industrial processes that include delays in internal feedback loops, e.g. in the model of mass flows in sugar factory [8] or in metallurgic processes [9], to name but a few.

 The laboratory heating plant modelled in this paper was assembled at the Faculty of Applied Informatics of Tomas Bata University in Zlín in order to test control algorithms for systems with dead time.
 The original description of the apparatus and its electronic circuits can be found in [10].
 The motivation for the modelling the plant was double.
 First, the dynamics of the plant exhibits unconventional step responses which cannot be explained by a standard analytic means.
-Second, the authors of this contribution intend to use the obtained anisochronic mathematical description of the plant with the view of the verification of algebraic control algorithms in the $R{\rm MS}$ ring designed for delayed systems, see e.g. [11-12]
+Second, the authors of this contribution intend to use the obtained anisochronic mathematical description of the plant with the view of the verification of algebraic control algorithms in the $R{MS}$ ring designed for delayed systems, see e.g. [11-12]